kpunith8/Links-and-Tutorials/Cloud Services/amazon-webservices.md

 - Can setup `private/internal` and `public/external` ELBs

-- `Application Load Balancers` (Layer 7) (v2)
+#### Application Load Balancers (Layer 7) (v2)

 - Load balancing to multiple HTTP applications across machines
 - Load balancing to multiple applications on the same machine
 - Load balancing based on route in URL
 - Load balancing based on hostname in URL
 - Good for micro services and container based applications (Docker, Amazon ECS)
 - Has a port mapping feature to redirect to dynamic port
 - Supports `HTTP/HTTPS` and `websockets` protocols
 - `Stickiness` can be enabled at the target group level
   - Same request goes to the same instance
   - It is directly generated by ALS
 - Application servers don't see the IP of the client directly
   - The `true IP` of the client is inserted in the header `X-Forwaded-For`
   - we can also get `Port` (X-Forwarded-Port) and `Proto` (X-Forwaded-Proto)

-- `Network Load Balancers` (Layer 4) (v2)
+#### Network Load Balancers (Layer 4) (v2)

 - Forward `TCP` traffic to instances
 - Handle millions of request per seconds
 - Support for static IP or Elastic IP
 - Less latency ~100ms (vs ~400ms for ALB)
 - Mostly used for extreme performance and should not be the default load balancer to choose
 - Directly see the client IP

-- `Creating a Load Balancer`
+### Create a Load Balancer

 - `Load Balancing -> Load Balancers` -> Select `Application Load Balancer` -> `Create`

 - `Configure Load Balancer` -> `Name: web-app-alb, Scheme: internet-facing, IP address type: IPv4`, `Listeners: Load Balance protocol: HTTP, port: 80`, `Availability Zones: select all available`

 - `Configure Security Groups` -> Create a new security group -> Fill `name` and `description` -> `Type: Custom TCP, Protocol: TCP, Port: 80, Source: Custom, 0.0.0.0/0, ::/0`

 - `Configure Routing` -> Create new `Target Group` -> Name it -> `Target Group: Protocol: HTTP, Port: 80, Target Type: instance`
   `Health Check: Protocol: HTTP, Path: /`

 - `Register Target` -> Select the targeted instance from the list

 - `Review` -> `Create`

 -  Once load balancer is provisioned, grab link from `DNS Name` from `Description` and access the link

-  - We can only allow the http requests on Port 80 for our app security group to use Load balancer's SG.
+- We can only allow the http requests on `Port 80` for our app security group to use Load balancer's SG.

   - Go to `Security Groups` -> Select the Security group attached to the instance and `edit` the inbound rules

   - `HTTP -> Source: Custom, <use Load balancer's Security Group>` -> `type sg-` to auto complete, instead of `0.0.0.0/0`

   - It allows inbound connections only from a Load balancer

   - If you try to access the `public IP` to access the apache server, it never loads, it always loads only from `DNS Name` link under Load Balancer

-#### ASG - Auto Scaling Group (Free)
+## ASG - Auto Scaling Group (Free)

 - Adopts to the load on websites and applications